Hemeskyo/miniGPT/README.md

 ## What I learned

-- How a Transformer actually works — going from "what's an attention head?" to implementing GQA, RoPE and a KV-cache by hand.
+- How a Transformer actually works — going from "what's an attention head?" to implementing GQA, RoPE, QK-norm and a KV-cache by hand.
 - Building the modern transformer stack (GQA, RoPE, SwiGLU, KV-cache) instead of importing it.
 - **Reading loss curves**: watching overfitting happen live (train ↓ while val ↑) and fixing it with early stopping + more data.
 - The KV-cache as the key to fast, on-device inference.
 - The real bottleneck for a small model is **data**, not compute or VRAM.
+- Scaling the *same* architecture from a 14M toy to an **88M base model** on real web data (FineWeb-Edu) — and why bigger models need more data and stabilizers like QK-norm.
 - The full ML loop end-to-end: data cleaning → tokenizer → cloud GPU training (bf16, `torch.compile`) → checkpoint export → local inference.

----